rsinghlab/STING/README.md

 ## Downloading Datasets
 We use .h5ad files for our model.
 Annotated datasets used in the paper are available for download [here](sdmbench.drai.cn).

+## Tutorial
+To see how to use STING to generate embeddings, please refer to turotial.ipynb.